 MakeWay reviews the carrying amount of long-lived assets, including tangible capital assets and intangible assets, for impairment whenever events or changes in circumstances indicate that the asset no longer contributes to MakeWay's ability to provide services, or that the value of future economic benefits or service potential associated with the asset is less than its carrying amount.
-If such conditions exist, an impairment loss is measured and recorded in the statement of operations at the amount by which the carrying amount of the long-lived asset exceeds the greater of its fair value or replacement cost.
+If such conditions exist, an impairment loss is measured and recorded in the combined statement of operations at the amount by which the carrying amount of the long-lived asset exceeds the greater of its fair value or replacement cost.

-(j) Expense allocations:
+(i) Expense allocations:

-Shared expenses, including investment management fees and insurance are allocated to the general fund and the restricted fund based on the underlying nature of the expense and in accordance with MakeWay policies.
-An administration fee, as outlined in the underlying agreement, is charged to each project or program to cover core support expenses incurred by MakeWay.
+Shared expenses, are allocated to the unrestricted fund and the restricted fund based on the underlying nature of the expense and in accordance with MakeWay policies.